redazures/TestGround/scrap.md

 tree.add(23)
 console.log(tree)

-//just an update test new computer
+//just an update test new computer /// no changes, need to amend tree for search